D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - register an authentication method for SSPR
 - enable SSPR with the selected option
 - enable SSPR with all options
-- select the ME group for which you want SSOR
+- select the ME group for which you want SSPR
 - add user to the SSPR list of users
 - create a Micorsoft Entra security group and add users to it

 ---